olliw42/mLRS-docu/docs/FLYSKY_FRM303.md

 ([back to main page](../README.md))

 The FlySky FRM303 transmitter module is a nearly perfect option for building mLRS equipment in the 2.4 GHz frequency range.
 Its main drawback is its price.
 It also has a small MCU which limits the available mLRS features.
 However, no hardware tweaking is required.
-Although mods, like the OLED mod and mLRS-WiFi-bridge addition, are possible.
+Although mods, like the OLED mod and mLRS-Wireless-Bridge addition, are possible.
 See bottom of the page for more about optional modifications.

 <table>
   <tbody>